ptrutnau/Cyclistic_Case_Study/README.md

 ## Description of Data
 There are 12 files with naming convention of "YYYYMM-divvy-tripdata".
 As i mentioned before, each file includes information for one month.
 These are the following columns which are alway the same for each file: ride_id, rideable_type, started_at, ended_at, start_station_name, start_station_id, end_station_name, end_station_id, start_lat, start_lng, end_lat,end_lng and member_casual

+# Process

+## Data Exploration
+Before cleaning the data, i am checking out the data to see if i find any inconsistencies.
+For the Data exploration Process i used SQL.